Home

 End Sub

-The name of a procedure should follow the same rules we learned to name the variables.
+The name of a procedure should follow the rules of names in the Visual Basic language.
 In addition:

 • If the procedure performs an action that can be represented with a verb, you can use that verb to name it.
 Here are examples: show, display